axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 Mechanical filtration

 Mechanical filtration is the physical removal of solid particles from the water.
 Filter sponges, filter floss, foam pads, and fine mesh screens trap debris like fecal matter, uneaten food, and decaying plant material.
-Mechanical filtration keeps the water visually clear and prevents solid waste from decomposing in the water column where it would release additional ammonia.
+Mechanical filtration keeps the water visually clear.
+It also prevents solid waste from breaking down in the water column where it would release more ammonia.

 In a sponge filter, the foam block serves as both the mechanical and biological medium.
-In a canister filter, mechanical media is typically the first stage: coarse foam or sponge captures large particles, followed by finer media that captures smaller debris.
-The mechanical media needs regular cleaning because it accumulates material and eventually clogs, reducing water flow through the filter.
+In a canister filter, mechanical media is usually the first stage.
+Coarse foam or sponge captures large particles.
+Finer media after it captures smaller debris.
+The mechanical media needs regular cleaning.
+It builds up material and eventually clogs, which reduces water flow through the filter.

 Biological filtration

-Biological filtration is the conversion of ammonia to nitrite and then to nitrate by nitrifying bacteria.
+Biological filtration converts ammonia to nitrite and then to nitrate through nitrifying bacteria.
 These bacteria colonize surfaces with high water flow and oxygen exposure.
-In a sponge filter, the porous foam structure provides the colonization surface.
+In a sponge filter, the porous foam structure is the colonization surface.
 In a canister filter, dedicated biological media such as ceramic rings, sintered glass beads, or bio-balls provide the surface area.
+AxolotlCentral’s cycling reference walks through the bacterial colonization process, the progression from ammonia to nitrite to nitrate that typically takes several weeks in a fishless cycle (source: AxolotlCentral cycling guide).
+Ethical Axolotls’ cycling reference adds depth on the underlying nitrogen-cycle chemistry, including the ammonia-to-nitrite-to-nitrate stoichiometry (source: Ethical Axolotls cycling guide).

 Biological filtration is the most important filtration stage for axolotl health.
-Ammonia at concentrations as low as 0.25 parts per million (ppm) irritates axolotl gills, and concentrations above 1 ppm can cause chemical burns.
+Ammonia at levels as low as 0.25 parts per million irritates axolotl gills.
+Levels above 1 ppm can cause chemical burns.
+Axolotl.org’s captive requirements page identifies ammonia as very toxic in its unionized form, which is the chemistry the biofilter is built to manage (source: Axolotl.org captive requirements).
 The ammonia burn guide covers symptoms and recovery.
 A fully cycled filter with an established bacterial colony converts ammonia to nitrate fast enough to keep ammonia and nitrite at zero between water changes.

-The bacterial colony needs time to establish.
-A new filter does not provide biological filtration until the bacteria have colonized the media, a process that takes 4 to 8 weeks in a fishless cycle.
+The bacterial colony needs time to set up.
+A new filter does not provide biological filtration until the bacteria have colonized the media.
+The process typically takes several weeks in a fishless cycle.
 The tank cycling guide covers the full fishless cycling process.
 Do not add an axolotl to a tank with a new, uncycled filter.

 Chemical filtration